KARNATISAITHARUN/documentation/using-inspect-protect/protect-java/configuring-the-microagent.md

 ### Collect Attack Information

-Enables collecting payloads of attack events.
+Enables collecting full payloads of attack events.
 This might include sensitive information, which is stored encrypted.
 Disabled by default.

 Parameter | Name
 --- | ---